shreyashg-sopho/DSA/Amazon/some.md

 The nearest left and right candle arrays are populated: leftCandle = [-1, -1, 2, 2, 2, 5, 5, 5, 5, 9]
 rightCandle = [2, 2, 2, 5, 5, 5, 9, 9, 9, 9]
-For each query, determine the range of plates using the nearest candles:

 ```
 ##### Querying part
+For each query, determine the range of plates using the nearest candles :
 ```
 Query [1, 7]: